 For instance, the business edition allows you to run multiple machines at once, cutting the same design.
-Small craft business owners make like this feature because they cut once and have 10 projects complete versus cutting ten times back to back.
+Small craft business owners may like or even need this feature because they cut once and have 10 projects complete versus cutting ten times back to back.

 The Cricut Maker:

 The Cricut Maker is a pretty awesome machine.
-It weighs 14 pounds, which is 4lbs heavier than the Cameo 4, but makes it believable to be a heavy-duty machine. the downward force on this machine is 4kg, just one 1kg less than the competitor.
+It weighs 14 pounds, which is 4lbs heavier than the Cameo 4, And, the downward force on this machine is 4kg, just one 1kg less than the competitor.
 The Cricut Maker also packs a rotary blade within the box standard along with the regular blade, which is is a plus.

 The Cricut Maker offers a variety of tools and blades.
 One of which is the embossing and debossing blades and tools.
 Cricut has this built into the Maker machine.
-While the Silhouette America brand does offer this through separate machines, the Maker allows this capability.
+While the Silhouette America brand does offer this through separate machines, the Maker allows this capability in one.

 Cricut also sells its own separate embossing machines specific to embossing.
 And since Embossing is a whole craft category on its own, I can not give a true pro on con on this one.
 I have only done less than a handful of embossing projects with other embossing equipment.
 So, I’d rather defer to a debossing expert crafter for the review of this feature.

 To me this is a feature because I feel like I cannot miss the mark or point of precision.
+There’s no slide to the left or the right.
 However, with Silhouette, you can adjust left to right, and this is primarily for project and mat sizing.
-So its hard to point it out as a flaw or feature function.
+So it is hard to point it out as either a flaw or feature function.